PolideaInternal/airflow-breeze-gcp-extension/README.md

     automatically and run all relevant unit and System Tests as part of Pull Request process of your GitHub project

-# Setting breeze up
+# Setting up Google Cloud Project with Airflow Breeze

-Bootstrapping the Google Cloud Platform project, first time setup of your workspace and configuration is described in [README.setup.md](README.setup.md)
+Bootstrapping the Google Cloud Platform project, first time setup of your workspace and configuration is described in [README.setup.md](README.setup.md).
+You can skip this part entirely if the Google Cloud Platform project is already setup for Airflow Breeze and you setup local development environment with already existing project id.

-# Entering the container environment
+# Creating local development environment

+You need to fulfill prerequisites described in [README.prerequisites.md](README.prerequisites.md) in order to proceed.

 To run the container, use `./run_environment.sh.`.
 You need to do it at least once to have everything setup for you IDE integration and in order to be able to run [Unit tests](README.unittests.md) or [System tests](README.systemtests.md) using your IDE.

-The first time you enter the environment you will have to specify project anc workspace.
+The first time you enter the environment you will have to specify project and workspace.
 Optionally you can specify
 Python version (2.7, 3.5 or 3.6).